decretist/ICMCL17/paper/ICMCL17.md

 * * *

-It is worth noting that this is my third attempt to make progress on the problem of computationally identifying topics added to the *dicta* between the first and second recensions.
+It is worth noting that this is *not* my first attempt to make progress on the problem of computationally identifying topics added to the *dicta* between the first and second recensions.